 Setting up million network for commercial success is a rewarding but extremely difficult task, which is why we created this guide.

-So you want to create ad network or build your ad exchange?
-This guide is a tell-all on the intricacies of starting an ad network, including possible costs and efficient alternatives.
+So you want to create online ad network or build your ad exchange?
+This guide is a tell-all on the intricacies of starting a digital ad network, including possible costs and efficient alternatives.

 If you are interested in the super-affordable and easy-to-use ad exchange solution, explore SmartHub Basic.

 Here the advertiser doesn’t deal directly with the publisher but is charged a fee for every impression.
-The ad network has to disclose the rates.
+The digital advertising network has to disclose the rates.

 Many businesses are considering using a white label programmatic solution to streamline their advertising efforts

-In essence, the ad network is simply the link between the publisher and the advertiser.
+In essence, talking about how does an ad network for website work, an ad network is simply the link between the publisher and the advertiser.
 Publishers sell inventory through third-party SSPs, while advertisers purchase inventory through DSPs.

 • Identify relevant media platforms for each ad.